Sesame Street international co-productions: 2010s

 Nigeria produced its own version of Sesame Street, called Sesame Square, in 2010.
-Previously, they aired the U.S. version.
+Previously, they aired the American version.
 Funded in part by a grant from the U.S. government, the show focused on AIDS, malaria nets, gender equality, and yams.
 It also featured the HIV-positive Muppet Kami from the South African co-production.

 After an absence of ten years, and almost 30 years after the 1983 movie Big Bird in China, 53 eleven-minute episodes of Sesame Street's Big Bird Looks at the World, filmed in Mandarin Chinese, debuted in early 2011 in China.
 Inspired by the 2008 Sichuan earthquake, the program emphasized emergency preparedness.
 In the first week of December 2011, a Pashto and Dari-language version called Baghch-e-Simsim was launched in Afghanistan, and in the same month Pakistan began airing its own Urdu-language version, called SimSim Humara, which was supposed to run for three years.
 In June 2012, the United States terminated funding for SimSim Humara due to allegations of corruption by the local Pakistani puppet theater working on the initiative.

 2020s

 In February 2020, a show called Ahlan Simsim was released on MBC3.
 The show is used to address dealing with issues in the Middle East.

+Sesame Workshop introduced two Rohingya Muppets, 6-year-old twins named Noor and Aziz, to help the education of Rohingya refugees in Bangladesh.
+The characters were previewed in 2020 to children in the Kutupalong refugee camp in Cox's Bazar.
+The initiative was developed in partnership with the Lego Foundation, the International Rescue Committee, and the Bangladeshi charity BRAC.
+In 2022, a video series titled Playtime with Noor and Aziz was released on YouTube; it is the first media for children in the Rohingya language.